Drylands

-Some authorities regard hyper-arid lands as deserts (United Nations Convention to Combat Desertification - UNCCD) although a number of the world's deserts include both hyper-arid and arid climate zones.
+Some authorities regard hyper-arid lands as deserts (United Nations Convention to Combat Desertification) although a number of the world's deserts include both hyper-arid and arid climate zones.
 The UNCCD excludes hyper-arid zones from its definition of drylands.

-Drylands cover 41.3% of the earth's land surface, including 15% of Latin America, 66% of Africa, 40% of Asia, and 24% of Europe.
+Drylands cover 41.3% of the Earth's land surface, including 15% of Latin America, 66% of Africa, 40% of Asia, and 24% of Europe.
 There is a significantly greater proportion of drylands in developing countries (72%), and the proportion increases with aridity: almost 100% of all hyper-arid lands are in the developing world.
 Nevertheless, the United States, Australia, and several countries in Southern Europe also contain significant dryland areas.

-Drylands are complex, evolving structures whose characteristics and dynamic properties depend on many interrelated interactions between climate, soil, and vegetation.
+Drylands are complex evolving structures, whose characteristics and dynamic properties depend on many interrelated interactions between climate, soil, and vegetation.
+Drylands are highly vulnerable to climate change.

-Biodiversity
+Importance

 The livelihoods of millions of people in developing countries depend highly on dryland biodiversity to ensure their food security and their well-being.
 Drylands, unlike more humid biomes, rely mostly on above ground water runoff for redistribution of water, and almost all their water redistribution occurs on the surface.
 Dryland inhabitants' lifestyle provides global environmental benefits which contribute to halt climate change, such as carbon sequestration and species conservation.
 Dryland biodiversity is equally of central importance as to ensuring sustainable development, along with providing significant global economic values through the provision of ecosystem services and biodiversity products.
 The UN Conference on Sustainable Development Rio+20, held in Brazil in June 2012, stressed the intrinsic value of biological diversity and recognized the severity of global biodiversity loss and degradation of ecosystems.

+Climate change

+Climate change and human activities are causing land degradation in drylands.
+These factors have led to increasing droughts, desertification and soil erosion, which decreases biodiversity, soil fertility and carbon sequestration in these regions.
+This has negative impacts on local agriculture and food security.
+Drylands ecosystems also feature climate tipping points.

+One fifth of drylands are already degraded, and this is expected to increase significantly as greenhouse gas emissions rise.
+In recent decades, about 7.6% of global land (an area larger than Canada) has transitioned into drier conditions, either becoming more arid or shifting from non-drylands to drylands.
+Most of these changes have transformed once-humid landscapes into drylands.

+Sustainable land management practices (such as mobile pastoralism), restoring degraded lands, and climate-smart agriculture can mitigate these impacts.
+Addressing urban expansion's indirect impacts on dryland habitats is also important for preserving biodiversity.